-Despite challenges facing Center staff engaged in changing health outcomes over time, the efficacy of our programs and services is supported by normative and theoretical study and, more and more, by research methodologies that employ social science techniques and more sophisticated frameworks, such as by observing practice and studying provider networks and practitioner clusters, as well as other mixed methods beyond standardized clinical trials.
+Despite challenges facing Center staff engaged in changing health outcomes over time, the efficacy of our programs and services is supported by normative and theoretical study.
+More and more, research methodologies that employ social science techniques and sophisticated frameworks, such as observing practice and studying provider networks and clusters, use mixed methods beyond standardized clinical trials.
 For example:

-- The beneficial impact of Clinical Ethics Consultation on length of stay, resolving conflicts and family and provider satisfaction has been demonstrated in studies reported by JAMA (2003), BMC Medical Ethics (2014), and Critical Care Medicine (2018). - Advance Care Planning studies by The Pew Charitable Trusts (2015) and Stanford University (2018) show that end-of-life conversations with non-clinical workers bring patient satisfaction and lower costs. - Democratic Deliberations in New York City on the equitable distribution of COVID-19 vaccines found broad consensus on priority factors, which were incorporated into the City's update of its vaccination effort with a focus on equity. - The problem of bias in Artificial Intelligence algorithms used to predict outcomes was documented by Pro Publica in 2016.
-Ethical implications for AI in healthcare are the subject on ongoing exploration in numerous publications.
+- The beneficial impact of Clinical Ethics Consultation on length of stay, resolving conflicts and family and provider satisfaction has been demonstrated in studies reported by JAMA (2003), BMC Medical Ethics (2014), and Critical Care Medicine (2018). - Advance Care Planning studies by The Pew Charitable Trusts (2015) and Stanford University (2018) show that end-of-life conversations with non-clinical workers increase patient satisfaction and lower costs. - Democratic Deliberations in New York City on the equitable distribution of COVID-19 vaccines found broad consensus on priority factors, which were incorporated into the City's update of its vaccination effort with a focus on equity. - The problem of bias in Artificial Intelligence algorithms used to predict outcomes was documented by Pro Publica as early as 2016.
+Ethical implications for Al in healthcare are the subject of ongoing exploration in publications released by The Pew Charitable Trusts, MIT and Stanford University.